lizazak/cse15l-lab-reports/lab-report-1-week-2.md

 [Back to main page](index.html)

 ## Step 1: Installing VS Code
-1. Go to the website [Visual Studio Homepage](https://code.visualstudio.com/) and download Visual Studio Code to your computer.
+1. Go to the [Visual Studio Homepage](https://code.visualstudio.com/) and download Visual Studio Code to your computer.
 2. Open VS Code and try creating new file.
 Your screen should look like this:

 ![Image](vscode_setup1.png)